 This German Chocolate Cocktail is a sweet dessert drink that’s loaded with coconut, vanilla, chocolate, and caramel flavors!
 It can be made non-alcoholic too!

+This German Chocolate Cocktail is a delicious dessert cocktail!
 Depending on where you are, the weather may have turned warmer weeks ago.
 But here in Maine, we’ve been dealing with rain, drizzle, and chilly temperatures… until now!

 Here in New England, as soon as the sun comes out, the locals do too.
 We play in the sun all day, and as soon as the sun starts to set, we grab our sweaters and head back outside to our Adirondack chairs.
 And on those perfect summer evenings – which are fleeting but beautiful around here – there’s nothing like having a scrumptious cocktail in hand as the sky turns orange and the peepers begin to chirp.